gh0x0st/Invoke-PSObfuscation/Get-DownloadCradle/README.md

 # Obfuscated PowerShell Download Cradles

 Get-DownloadCradle is a project that stems from the Invoke-PSObfuscation framework, with the sole purpose of producing obfuscated download cradles for PowerShell.
-With the way this framework is built, each component of the original payload goes through a randomly selected generator, resulting in a different yield with every execution of this script.

-Due to the complexity of the obfuscation logic, the resulting payloads will be very difficult to signature and will slip past heuristic engines that are not programmed to emulate the inherited logic.

 ## Cradle Templates